VIRGINIA MARINE RESOURCES COMMISSION

-This chapter continues a moratorium on crab license sales, on an indefinite basis, and is in response to the continued excess capacity in effort in these crab fisheries.
+This chapter continues a moratorium on the sale of commercial crab fishery licenses, on an indefinite basis, and is in response to the continued excess capacity in effort in these commercial crab fisheries.
 This chapter is promulgated pursuant to the authority contained in §28.2-201 of the Code of Virginia.

-The purpose of this chapter is to cap and control effort in the crab fisheries.
+The purpose of this chapter is to cap and control effort in the commercial crab fisheries.

 4VAC20-1040-20.
 License sales moratorium and license ineligibility conditions.

-B. For any lawful crabbing season, those registered commercial fishermen who were eligible from 2004 through 2008 for any crab pot or peeler pot licenses, but reported no harvest from 2004 through 2007, were placed on a waiting list in 2009 and shall remain ineligible to purchase a crab pot or peeler pot license, in accordance with subsection C of this section.
+B. For any lawful commercial crab fishery season, those registered commercial fishermen who were eligible from 2004 through 2008 for any crab pot or peeler pot licenses, but reported no harvest from 2004 through 2007, were placed on a waiting list in 2009 and shall remain ineligible to purchase a commercial crab pot or peeler pot license, in accordance with subsection C of this section.

-At such time results from the Chesapeake Bay Winter Dredge Survey indicate that an abundance of 215 million age 1+ female blue crabs (blue crabs 2.4 inches and greater, in carapace width) has been attained in three consecutive, seasonal (December - March) surveys, those registered commercial fishermen on the waiting list shall resume their eligibility to purchase their crab pot or peeler pot licenses according to a limited and delayed access system established by the Commission.
+C. At such time as results from the Bay-wide Blue Crab Winter Dredge Survey indicate that an abundance of 215 million age 1+ female blue crabs (blue crabs 2.4 inches and greater, in carapace width) has been attained in three consecutive, seasonal (December – March) Bay-wide Blue Crab Winter Dredge Surveys, those registered commercial fishermen on the waiting list shall resume their eligibility to purchase their commercial crab pot or peeler pot licenses according to a limited and delayed access system established by the Commission.

-E. Commercial licenses for crab pots, peeler pots, crab scrapes, crab traps, ordinary trot lines, patent trot lines, and crab dip nets may be transferred to an immediate family member of the licensee at any time and, in the case of death or incapacitation of the licensee, may be transferred to a registered commercial fisherman at any time.
-Crabbing licenses also may be transferred to another registered commercial fisherman, except that not more than 100 licenses shall be transferred in the current year.
-All such transfers shall be documented on forms provided by the commission and shall be subject to the approval of the commissioner.
+E. Any person eligible to purchase any commercial crab license, as described in subsection A of this section, may transfer that eligibility to an immediate family member of that eligible licensee at any time.
+In the case of death or incapacitation of the eligible licensee, eligibility for any and all commercial crab licenses may be transferred to a registered commercial fisherman at any time.
+Eligibility for commercial crab licenses may also be transferred to another registered commercial fisherman, except that not more than 100 licenses shall be transferred in any current year.
+All such transfers shall be documented on forms provided by the commission and shall be subject to the approval of the commissioner or his designee.

 4VAC20-1040-35.
 Control date.